What Drives Urban Consumption in Mainland China? The Role of Property Price Dynamics

 University of Dundee - Department of Economic Studies

-University of Hamburg - Department of Economics and Business Administration; CESifo (Center for Economic Studies and Ifo Institute for Economic Research)
+Hamburg University, Department of Economics; CESifo (Center for Economic Studies and Ifo Institute)

 Aaron N. Mehrotra

 Bank for International Settlements (BIS)